abertout/rioc/doc/getting_started.rst

 ----------------------------

-Each user must be registred to obtain `SSH` access to the server.
+Each user must be registered to obtain `SSH` access to the server.
 Using the `helpdesk`_, ask administrators for the creation of your account on the `rioc` cluster.